tgbot-collection/SearchGram/README.md

 2. We create a hidden session
 3. We use this session to store all your incoming and outgoing text messages to MongoDB
 4. We create another bot to search MongoDB
-5. We return the whole sentense, so you could use Telegram's built-in buggy search feature.
+5. We return the whole sentence, so you could use Telegram's built-in buggy search feature.

+What about history chats before running this bot?

+Don't worry, we can either import your history chats, or use config file to sync your history chats.

 # Screenshots